Cruising the South Atlantic with Captain Woody

 My guess is that most people are presented with extraordinary opportunities throughout their lives, but reject those opportunities without first giving them full notice.
 This adventure started with a trip to Barnes and Noble one evening.
 Tania Aebi's book, Maiden Voyage, was displayed on the shelves marked "Staff Recommends."
 Three months later, I'd purchased and restored my 19' Starwind sloop and was already thinking about bigger boats, deserted islands, and convincing my family to consider a life at sea.

-Cincinnati isn't exactly a sailing haven so we live vicariously through photos and stories in various sailing magazines and surf the Internet for good deals.
-It occurred to me that I had no idea what to look for in a boat.
+Cincinnati isn't exactly a sailing haven so I dreamed of life at sea through photos and stories in various sailing magazines.
+It occurred to me that I had no idea what to look for in a cruising boat.
 Flipping through the classifieds in Latitudes and Attitudes one evening, I found an ad that invited me to "Come Sail with Captain Woody."
 I laughed to myself and fired off an email.
 An opportunity.

 To my surprise, Woody wrote back.
 He was in Darwin on his way to Cocos, Rodriguez, and Durban, and was looking for crew for either the leg from Durban to Cape Town or the leg from Cape Town to Recife, Brazil.
 The latter would take about a month but should be good sailing and an opportunity to learn something about boats.
 We emailed for a couple of months and in September, I bought a ticket to Cape Town.

-At the airport, the customs agents decided it was too hot and not worth an argument about return tickets and let me go.
-A left turn out of the yacht club office to the end of the pier and there she was: "Low Key" Woody's 33' CAL.
+At the airport, the customs agents were pleasant, but questioned me about not having a return ticket.
+I showed them the email from Woody and in the end, they decided it was not worth an argument about return tickets and let me go.
+The trip across town was stark and sobering and a good reminder of what a gift it was to have the opportunity to make such a trip.
+Any doubts I might have had were soon satisfied as I walked to the end of the pier and there she was: "Low Key" Woody's 33' CAL.
 Woody's laid-back California smile greeted me and I knew I'd made the right decision--it was going to be a great trip.

 After provisioning, checking weather and navigation, and ensuring everyone back home could track us, we set sail leaving Table Rock to our backs and the wind in our face.
 The weather was nice--warm and sunny, but by the second day out I introduced myself to the rail.
-The rail and I became fast friends for several days.
-By day five, Woody started talking about heading for Namibia or detouring to St. Helena.
+In fact, the rail and I became fast friends for several days. and so by day five, Woody started talking about heading for Namibia or detouring to St. Helena.
 I was pretty sick, not to mention embarrassed.
-I'm a commercial pilot with experience in all sorts of weather and had been sailing for over twenty years without ever feeling motion sickness.
+I'm a commercial pilot with experience in all sorts of weather and had been sailing for over twenty years without ever feeling motion sickness, but the ocean is a totally different beast.

 The next morning, I climbed the companionway steps and faced the stern, looking back toward Cape Town.
 That would be quitting and I don't quit anything.
 Woody said that overcoming seasickness was in your head.
 Just decide not to be sick.
 He was right.